Read how a tenant running an accounting firm and her landlord resolved a rent dispute.

 - both parties save a substantial sum of money, which they otherwise would have spent on litigation and a market rent determination.

 The situation: The tenants run a business involving the operation of expensive equipment that they said was being affected by the lack of fully functioning air conditioning.

 They had sourced their own portable air conditioning units as a temporary solution because the landlord refused to fix the problem.

 With summer approaching, the tenants are concerned about the pressing need for an operating air conditioning unit.
 The existing air conditioning unit then fails completely.

 The VSBC: The tenants make an application for dispute resolution with the VSBC.
-The dispute management officer handling the matter discusses the issues with both parties over a series of phone calls, with the landlord agreeing to install a new air conditioner in the premises.
+The dispute resolution officer handling the matter discusses the issues with both parties over a series of phone calls, with the landlord agreeing to install a new air conditioner in the premises.